What is Constructive Discharge?

 If you claim constructive discharge, the court will want you to prove that this work environment was so brutal and intolerable that nearly any employee would quit (if they have not already).

 If your resignation came a long time after the issue, you would have to explain what took you so long to leave.
 In general, there should be a clear description of the misconduct and the effect it had on your resignation.

 If an employee feels he or she was forced to leave a job because the employer made the job so unbearable, he or she can file a wrongful termination suit against the former employer.
 In this case, being compelled to quit is legally similar to being unfairly discharged.

 If you believe your termination was wrongful and you have been constructively discharged or you have not been treated according to the law or company policy, you can get help.
 The U.S. Department of Labor, for example, has information on each law that regulates employment and advice on where and how to file a claim.

 Your state labor department may also be able to assist, depending on state law and the circumstances.

 At-will employment means that you can quit at any time, per the rules of the company.
 If you do quit without a reason, you will not have a good enough claim against your employer to seek legal action.
 In the case of constructive discharge, however, you would be able to apply for unemployment benefits and would have a case in seeking damages.

-If it is found that you were mistreated, according to the law, you did not voluntarily quit – you were forced.
+If it is found that you were mistreated, then according to the law you did not voluntarily quit – you were terminated.